-In our numerical modeling above, we combined the maximum alignment degree and the inclination angle of B-fields into one term, $f_{\rm max}\times \sin^{2}\psi$, and obtained the best-fit parameter for this product.
+In our numerical modelling above, we combined the maximum alignment degree and the inclination angle of B-fields into one term, $f_{\rm max}\times \sin^{2}\psi$, and obtained the best-fit parameter for this product.
 However, we neglected the impact of variations in the magnetic field orientation along the sight line and within the main beam area (magnetic field tangling).

-Here, we discuss the possibility of probing the B-field's inclinations angle $\psi$ based on the best-fit value of the product $f_{\rm max}\times \sin^{2}\psi$.
-According to Magnetically enhanced RAT (MRAT) alignment theory, grains with embedded iron inclusions can achieve maximum alignment of $f_{\rm max}=1$ \citep{2016ApJ...831..159H}.
+Here, we discuss the possibility of probing the angle of inclination of the B-field $\psi$ based on the best-fit value of the product $f_{\rm max}\times \sin^{2}\psi$.
+According to magnetically enhanced RAT (MRAT) alignment theory, grains with embedded iron inclusions can achieve a maximum alignment of $f_{\rm max}=1$ \citep{2016ApJ...831..159H}.
 The existence of such superparamagnetic grains has been evident from numerous comparisons between numerical models and observations, either using {\it Planck} (\citealt{2023ApJ...948...55H}) or ALMA (\citealt{2023MNRAS.520.3788G}).
-Therefore, if we assume the most likely model with $f_{\rm max}=1$, we can infer the the B-field inclination angle based on the best-fit values.
-The results for $\psi$ angles are shown in Table \ref{tab:Bfield_angle}.
+Therefore, if we assume the most likely model with $f_{\rm max}=1$, we can infer the inclination angle of the B-field based on the best fit values.
+The results for the $\psi$ angles are shown in Table \ref{tab:Bfield_angle}.